Disclaimer: This is Untrue.

 "To his right is Moses, to his left Elijah, and to the left of Elijah sits the one remembered on Earth by the name of Buddha.
 A little further on you can see Muhammad, in whose writings I am called Allah, because out of respect they did not dare call me by name."

-If "To his left was a more corpulent man with an Asian face, He had a shaven head." means immediately to the left of Jesus, he would be Elijah.
-However, it is quite odd that Elijah is particularly Asian face unlike Jesus and Moses.
+If "To his left was a more corpulent man with an Asian face.
+He had a shaven head." refers to the seat immediately to the left of Jesus, then the man would be Elijah.
+However, it is quite odd that Elijah is depicted with a particularly Asian face, unlike Jesus and Moses.

-In contrast, if "To his left was a more corpulent man with an Asian face, He had a shaven head." allows the interpretation that the seat two away to the left of Jesus, he (the corpulent man with an Asian face) would be Gautama and it would be rather understandable.
+In contrast, if "To his left was a more corpulent man with an Asian face.
+He had a shaven head." allows for the interpretation that the seat two places to the left of Jesus is being described, then the corpulent man with an Asian face would be Gautama, which would be rather understandable.

 2.1.4.2.3 History of Indian Language

-Buddha's Teachings could be integrated in Buddhism scriptures.
-However, Buddhism holds over 7000 scriptures and words are so numerous that one would not be able to grasp the point.
-Then key scriptures should be recognized, history of Indian languages should be traced to learn meaning of each scripture, while "grammars and words" and "letters" should be distinguished.
+Buddha's teachings could be integrated into Buddhist scriptures.
+However, Buddhism holds over 7000 scriptures, and the words are so numerous that one would not be able to grasp the point.
+Thus, key scriptures should be recognized, and the history of Indian languages should be traced to learn the meaning of each scripture, while "grammar and words" and "letters" should be distinguished.

-Going into history of Buddhism and Indian languages, as mentioned above, the earlier residents were Dravidian with dark skin color.
-Dravidian wouldn't have developed letters, while the Indus Valley Civilization in northwest India during 2600 - 1900 BCE had simple Indus script.
+Going into the history of Buddhism and Indian languages, as mentioned above, the earlier residents were Dravidians with dark skin.
+The Dravidians wouldn't have developed letters, while the Indus Valley Civilization in northwest India during 2600 - 1900 BCE had a simple Indus script.

 Simple Indus Script